regulatre/hamsterwheel/README.md

 ## Observations

-The hamsters start their exercise about 10 minutes after the lights go out, and typically exercise about four hours each night.
-When one hamster starts running, the other tends to start too, although at times, the data seems to suggest that Fluff doesn't start significant exercise until after Cutie's wheel cools down for a while.
+The hamsters start their exercise about 10 minutes after the lights go out.
+They both typically exercise for about four hours before calling it a night.
+The two hamster habatats are situated side by side.
+When one hamster starts running the other tends to start too, although at times, the data seems to suggest that Fluff doesn't start significant exercise until after Cutie's wheel cools down for a while.
 Cutie's wheel does make a lot of racket and may be intimidating to Fluff.
 Future experiment: oil the wheel and see if this increases Fluff's activity.

 ## Data Schema